Two men in Gaza Strip pose with a peace sign supporting the Gaza Ceasefire

 A statement from Prime Minister Netanyahu’s office on March 2 revealed that U.S. envoy Witkoff proposed extending the first phase of the ceasefire until the end of Ramadan and Passover, a proposal accepted by Israel’s government.
-However, Hamas rejected this, insisting on moving to the second phase, which requires both sides to disarm and continue prisoner-hostage exchanges under a permanent ceasefire.
+However, Hamas rejected this, insisting on moving to the second phase as originally agreed, which requires both sides to disarm and continue prisoner-hostage exchanges under a permanent ceasefire.

 As political and humanitarian crises intensify, will the truce endure, or is it nearing collapse?